priyanshunayan/hacker-news-cli/README.md

 > hacker best

-> hacker top
+> hacker latest

-> hacker top --number 100
+> hacker latest --number 100

+For help use:

+> hacker --help

 If you find it useful, do not forget to give it a star. :)